Skip to main content

 Try opening the site up in http://localhost:4000.
 See something?
 Awesome, you’re ready to roll!
 If not, try revisiting your installation and setup steps, and if all else fails, reach out to the Bridgetown community for support.

-This issue impacts WSL Version 2 and it’s not Bridgetown-exclusive.
+Developing inside /mnt/c/ causes significant performance lag, permission errors, and breaks live-reloading.
+This issue impacts WSL Version 2 and is not exclusive to Bridgetown.
 You can learn more about it here.